MicrosoftDocs/well-architected/well-architected/saas/networking.md

     - **No network**:  Used for Azure PaaS services where you can host complex workloads without deploying virtual networks at all.
 For example, Azure App Service allows for direct integration with other PaaS services over the Azure backbone network.
 While this approach simplifies management, it restricts flexibility in deploying security controls and the ability to optimize performance.
 This approach can work well for cloud native applications.
 As your solution evolves, expect to transition to a hub-and-spoke topology over time.

+    > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Complexity and security**.
+Starting without a defined network boundary can reduce the operational burden of managing network components like security groups, IP address space, and firewalls.
+However, a network perimeter is essential for most workloads.
+In the absence of network security controls, rely on strong identity and access management to protect your workload from malicious traffic.

 - **Understand how multi-region architecture affects network topologies.** In a multi-region architecture using virtual networks, most networking resources are deployed in each region separately, because firewalls, virtual network gateways, and network security groups cannot be shared between regions.

 ### Design recommendations